 But everyone needs someone to feed incoherence to, even those of us stuck in the younger sibling lack of choice rut.
 There was always someone younger to train in the art of nonsense.
 Let me just write a quick introduction to my younger cousin brother, my friend and partner in not-so-much-crime-as-idiocy.

 It would be untruthful to say that he admired me because he did not.
-But since he wasn’t invited to the heated elder sibling badminton showdown and I am born a good sixteen months before him, he had little choice but to follow my lead.
+But since he wasn’t invited to the heated older sibling badminton showdown and I am born a good seventeen months before him, he had little choice but to follow my lead.

 As the baths came to an end, we climbed into our PJs, hair still damp and whatnot, and made our way to the sitting area in the hall lit with candles and torches.
-Dinner preparations were still underway, the chickens were probably faster on their feet at night, and the four of us would quietly gather on the large rug at the centre of the room with only one agenda in our minds, old photo albums.
+Dinner preparations were still underway, the chickens were probably faster on their feet at night.
+The four of us would quietly gather on the large rug at the centre of the room with only one agenda in our minds, old photo albums.

-We laughed at how ridiculous they all looked, never thinking but once how we would probably have the same reaction to our own attires fifteen years down the lane.
+We laughed at how ridiculous they all looked, never thinking but once how our floral shorts and Paul Mccartney circa Beatles hairdos would probably elicit the same reaction fifteen years down the lane.
 We each had a favorite album that we would always make an excuse to pull out, mostly the one we knew we made our first entrance in.
 Mine was my father’s younger brother’s wedding.
 I was a year old and heart wrenchingly cute.
 It was a coloured album.